jadok/vemsy/README.md

 ### CMS

 In case I want to write something bigger, with more people working on it, I will probably chose to use a CMS.
-This will allow me to write different types of content with some of the most used features of a rich text edition thanks to [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG).
+This will allow me to write different types of content with some of the most used features of a Rich Text Edition thanks to [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG).
 This gives the possibility to a very details roles permissions to handle all kind of contributors of your project.

 Th downside of it, is when you want new type of content, you will need developer to release your new type of content even if no specific features are needed aside adding some fields with no dependency between contents.